 Generally, a good fit for a child includes:

 - A headband that adjusts to small length

 - Ear cups that do not sit too far down on the jaw line

 Now that you are thinking about those things, I’ve put together some options to explore for your child headset purchase.
 We will start with infant and toddler hearing protection, and then move on to aviation headsets.
 This list is based on current market offerings that have features beneficial to children.
 If we own the headset, I will also share photos of my children wearing them.

 One last thing to consider before we start!
 In my own opinion, the “perfect” youth aviation headset would have a smaller band, comfy ear cups, Active Noise Reduction, Bluetooth, a shortened mic boom, and weigh less than 13 ounces.
 If this sounds good to you too, just know that unfortunately this doesn’t exist as a single package.
 But some come very close!
-You will have to decide which features to prioritize.
-Don’t be surprised to see adult sets featured, as two of the top aviation headset companies do not have a youth model.
+You will have to decide which of these features to prioritize.
+Don’t be surprised to see “adult” headsets on this list, as some brands don’t have a dedicated youth model.